HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/FlexScrollContainer_Events.md

 *   In Android, when onPull and onPush events are enabled, the [scrollDirection](FlexScrollContainer_Properties.html#scrollDi) Property cannot be modified in the same FlexForm.
 *   In Android, you cannot enable **scrollingEvents** after navigating to the FlexForm.
 It must be enabled before navigating to the form.

+{% highlight VoltMx %}
-{% highlight voltMx %}//The following function should be called in the Preshow event of the myForm FlexForm. function myFormPreShow() {
+//The following function should be called in the Preshow event of the myForm FlexForm. function myFormPreShow() {
  myForm.myFlexScroll.scrollingEvents = {
   "onPull": flxPushMethod,